Create data sources

 </users>Save the configuration file.

-Open Redis configuration file
+Open the Redis configuration file

 bind 121.199.39.25Find the